batfish/batfish/.github/ISSUE_TEMPLATE/bug_report.md

 # Insert command(s) below to demonstrate the problem
 print(bf.q.initIssues().answer())
 ```

+Fill in the `TXT` above and add commands or questions (e.g., `bf.q.initIssues().answer()`) so that the code snippet, when run, serves as a standalone, working example of your problem.

+The Batfish team will run your code example as-is and expect to see the problem demonstrated.
+Failure to provide a runnable, working example will very likely delay or entirely prevent a response to your issue.

+You may attach a configuration file or an entire snapshot to the issue, and we can use `bf.init_snapshot` instead, however, the example must when run demonstrate your issue.

+If you are concerned about the secrecy of your configuration, feel free to anonymize it manually or use [netconan](https://pypi.org/project/netconan/) to anonymize it.
+However, the anonymized configuration must still demonstrate your issue when we run the code you provide.

 **Additional context**
 Add any other context about the problem here.